rohansanjay/reading/Finance/Option_Volatility_and_Pricing.md

 - Premium has two components: the intrinsic value and time value
   - And option has intrinsic value if it enables the holder of the option to buy low and sell high or sell high and buy lowe
     - Intrinsic value = different between buying and selling price
-    - Ex: contract trading at 435, iv of a 400 call is 35
+    - Ex: contract trading at 435, intrinsic value of a 400 call is 35
       - Because the holder can buy at 400
-  - So call will only have iv if exercise price is less than current market price and put will only have iv if exercise price is greater than current market price
+  - So call will only have intrinsic value if exercise price is less than current market price and put will only have intrinsic value if exercise price is greater than current market price
-    - Call iv = max of 0 or S - X
+    - Call intrinsic value = max of 0 or S - X
-    - Put iv = max of 0 or X - S
+    - Put intrinsic value = max of 0 or X - S
     - Usually the option price is greater than its intrinsic value
-  - Time value (time premium/extrinsic value) = additional amount of premium beyond the iv that traders are willing to pay for an option
+  - Time value (time premium/extrinsic value) = additional amount of premium beyond the intrinsic value that traders are willing to pay for an option
     - Willing to pay this additional amount because of the protective characteristics of an option over an outright long or short position in the underlying
-    - So an options premium is always iv + ev
+    - So an options premium is always intrinsic value + ev
       - Ex: 400 call trading at 50 with underlying 435
-        - Ev is 15 and iv is 35
+        - Ev is 15 and intrinsic value is 35
     - If the option has no time value, it is trading at **parity**
-- In the money = any option that has positive iv by the amount of iv
+- In the money = any option that has positive intrinsic value by the amount of iv
   - Traders can capture value by selling the option or exercising and closing the underlying
   - Most exchanges have automatic exercise for these cases
-- Out the money = no iv -> price is solely time value
+- Out the money = no intrinsic value -> price is solely time value
 - At the money = option with exercise price same as current price
   - Technically out the money since it has no iv
   - But these are desirable so they are usually most actively traded